< 1912 1914 >

 Wheelbase: 104 116

+Two carryover models from 1912 made up the smaller line.
 The price for either, F.O.B.
 Detroit, was $25 less than the previous year.
 The Prest-O-Lite tank was included as standard equipment in 1913, instead of being a $25 extra, as in 1912.
-In common with the Model 36 cars, the Brunswick and the "snappy, graceful" Kenilworth featured a silk mohair top, top boot, curtains, five demountable rims, extra tire irons, horn, pump, jack and tools.
+In common with the new Model 36 cars, the Brunswick and the snappy, graceful Kenilworth featured a silk mohair top, top boot, curtains, five demountable rims, extra tire irons, horn, pump, jack and tools.

 Elsewhere: